West Virginia Disabled Veteran Benefits

 Plain-language promise: I keep the how-to steps here so you can act.
 The only thing I route out is filing or increasing a VA claim, because that is free claims work best handled by an accredited Veterans Service Officer (VSO), never a paid company.
 West Virginia's own Department of Veterans Assistance (WVDVA) field offices provide that VSO help at no charge.

 Know this first — West Virginia does NOT have a traditional across-the-board “100% disabled = no property tax” exemption like some states.
 Instead, since tax year 2024 it offers the Disabled Veteran Real Property Tax Credit, a refundable state income-tax credit that gives you back the real-property tax you actually paid on your home — so for a qualifying veteran the practical result can be close to a full wash on your homestead, but it works through your income-tax return, not by zeroing out your tax bill at the assessor.
-Who qualifies is keyed to a 90% or higher permanent and total service-connected rating.
+As of June 12, 2026, West Virginia law broadened who qualifies: you now need a 90% or higher VA service-connected disability rating (it no longer has to be permanent and total), or you meet the VA's individual unemployability (IU/TDIU) eligibility requirements.
 Details, the exact form, and the separate $20,000 homestead exemption are in the Property tax section below.

-Sources the credit statute · WV Tax Division guidance
+Sources the credit statute · 2026 Senate Bill 194 (enrolled) · WV Tax Division guidance

 Property tax exemption